Your New Feeling is the Artifact of a Bygone Era, Chad Bennett

 Pre-order only.
 Available January 2020.

 Shirley Temple tap dancing at the Kiwanis Club, Stevie Nicks glaring at Lindsey Buckingham during a live version of “Silver Springs,” Frank Ocean lyrics staking new territory on the page: this is a taste of the cultural landscape sampled in Your New Feeling is the Artifact of a Bygone Era.
 Chad Bennett casually combines icons of the way we live now—GIFs, smartphones, YouTube—with a classical lover’s lament.
 The result is certainly a deeply personal account of loss, but more critically, a dismantling of an American history of queerness.
 “This is our sorrow.
 Once it seemed theirs, but now it’s ours.
-It might not always be ours, but now it’s ours.”
-All at once cerebral, physical, personal, and communal, Your New Feeling is the Artifact of a Bygone Era builds us a future worth celebrating.
+They still inhabit it, yet we say it’s ours.”
+All at once cerebral, physical, personal, and communal, Your New Feeling Is the Artifact of a Bygone Era constructs a future worth celebrating.

 Chad Bennett’s poems have appeared in Colorado Review, Denver Quarterly, Fence, Gulf Coast, jubilat, The Offing, Poetry Daily, Verse Daily, The Volta, and elsewhere.
-He is the author of a forthcoming chapbook from Tupelo Press and of Word of Mouth: Gossip and American Poetry (Johns Hopkins University Press), a critical study of poetry and the queer art of gossip.
-He lives in Austin, Texas, and is an assistant professor of English at the University of Texas at Austin.
+He is the author of Word of Mouth: Gossip and American Poetry, a study of twentieth century poetry and the queer art of gossip.
+He lives in Austin, Texas, where he is an associate professor of English at the University of Texas at Austin.

 PRAISE FOR YOUR NEW FEELING IS THE ARTIFACT OF A BYGONE ERA: